Miguel García Granados: Retirement

 García Granados retired from public life to write articles for Guatemalan magazines and newspapers; accounts of the time when he was the leader of the liberal forces and as president; an essay about monetary policy and two volumes of memoirs.

 In 1877, he arrived in Guatemala José Martí, who started teaching in the just founded Instituto Nacional Central para Varones and Escuela Normal para Varones.
 In those days, the high schools' faculty included Spaniard politician Valero Pujol, German engineer Edwin Rockstroh and Cuban poet José Joaquín Palma, who used to gather for intellectual conversations.
 In one of those meetings, Martí met María García Granados y Saborío, general García Granados' daughter.
 Despite his engagement to a Cuban woman, Martí started visiting the Garcia Granados residency, where he frequently played chess with the general and paid his respects to María.
 María fell in love with Martí, but after a sudden trip to Mexico in early 1878, came back to Guatemala already married.
 A few weeks after Marti left for good, María died, followed shortly thereafter by her father.
 In 1891, Martí wrote a poem in her memory, named La Niña de Guatemala, in which he implies that she died from love.

 Death

 Garcia Granados died on 8 September 1878 at the age of 69.
-Garcia Granaods was laid to rest in the old San Juan de Dios Cemetery.
+Garcia Granados was laid to rest in the old San Juan de Dios Cemetery.

 In 1894, his remains were transferred to a monument erected in his honor at the new General Cemetery.

 His portrait appears on the 10 Quetzales bank note.